pactflow/docs.pactflow.io/website/docs/docs/permissions/predefined-roles.md

 ## Guest

-A user with the guest role can only view contract related data through the UI, and has no API access.
+A user with the guest role can only view contract related data through the UI and has no API access.

-The permissions associated with the guest role may not be modified.
+The guest role permissions may not be modified.

 #### Permissions